syscobalt/cobalt/README.md

 ## Screenshot
 ![image](.assets/Screenshot_20230318_152920.png)
 ## What is Cobalt?
 Cobalt is a UNIX-like operating system that is designed for speed, and compability.
 Cobalt is nearly compatible with most programs made for UNIX-like systems.
-Cobalt contains code from Dennix & Sortix.
+Cobalt contains code from [dennix](https://github.com/dennis95/dennix) & [sortix](https://sortix.org/) .
 ## How can I build Cobalt?
 To build Cobalt, you will need to build the toolchain first.
 Start by running the command:
 ```